Chapter 32. Environmental Matters

 is prepared accurately and completely.

-These managers are responsible for
+review, these managers are responsible

-recommending to the Service Area
+for recommending to the Service Center

 Environmental Specialist the appropriate

-level of environmental study.
+level of environmental review.

-For actions other
+For

-than Advisory or Emergency Actions (as
+actions other than Advisory or Emergency

-Manager must ensure that, at a minimum,
+that, at a minimum, the Air Traffic

-Review (IER) (see
+Initial Environmental Review (IER) (see

-Appendix 5) is prepared and
+Appendix 5) is prepared and submitted to

 Specialist along with the proposed

-action (see paragraph
+action (see Paragraph

-Determination of Appropriate
+32-2-1.a., Determination of

-Environmental Documentation).
-Under some
+Documentation).
+Under some limited

-limited circumstances, the Service Area
+circumstances, the Service Center

 Environmental Specialist may waive the